 How Much Does Dump Truck Insurance Cost?

-The GVW of all classes of dump trucks, coupled with the weight and type of cargo they haul automatically puts them in a higher risk category, which can affect the cost of a policy.
+The GVW of all classes of dump trucks, coupled with the weight and type of cargo they haul automatically puts them in a higher risk category, which can affect the cost of an insurance policy.
 The cost of a commercial insurance policy can start as low as $4,000 per truck, per year but can run up to $14,000.

 The Information You Need To Obtain A Quote

 Accidents involving dump trucks always result in greater damage.
-In order to design the appropriate dump truck insurance policy to protect you from potential losses, your agent will ask you several questions about your operations.
+In order to receive an accurate quote to protect your business from potential losses, your agent will ask you several questions about your operations.
 Because it's insurance coverage for a commercial vehicle, often more in-depth information is required, such as:

 - What type of truck(s) do you drive?

-- If you are a motor carrier, owner/operator or for-hire operator?
+- Are you a motor carrier, owner/operator, or for-hire operator?

 - What have you budgeted for dump truck insurance?